d9pouces/PolyArchiv/README.md

   * a directory

 Its name must end by `.collect`.
-The `[repository]` section defines options for the collect point (the engine that powers the local backup, the frequency, …), while other sections define the three sources:
+The `[point]` section defines options for the collect point (the engine that powers the local backup, the frequency, …), while other sections define the three sources:

     $ cat /etc/polyarchiv/my-collect-point.collect
-    [repository]
+    [point]
     engine=git
     local_path=/tmp/local
     collect_point_tags=local